Art Williams (outfielder)

-Arthur Franklin Williams (August 26, 1877 – May 16, 1941) was a first baseman/right fielder who played briefly for the Chicago Orphans during the season.
+Arthur Franklin Williams (August 26, 1877 – May 16, 1941) was an American first baseman/right fielder who played briefly for the Chicago Orphans during the season.
 Williams batted left-handed and threw right-handed.
 A native of Somerville, Massachusetts, he attended Tufts University.

 In one season career, Williams was a .231 hitter (37-for-160) with 17 runs and 14 RBI in 47 games, including three doubles and nine stolen bases without home runs.

 Williams died in Arlington, Virginia, at the age of 63.